HomeDev GuideAPI Reference

 In the above example, you create several ranges and request a range facet for products falling into those ranges.
 In the first range, you do not specify the From property, effectively saying that the range is for products with a price below 100.
 Similarly, the third range does not specify the To property, requesting products that cost 300 or more.

 Upon retrieving the search result, you can retrieve and inspect the facet.
-Below is an example of this: writing information about each range to the console.
+Below is an example: writing information about each range to the console.

 var priceFacet = searchResult.RangeFacetFor(x => x.Price);